WPManageNinja/fluent-affiliate-docs/guide/settings-and-customization/multi-domain-management.md

 # Multi-Domain Management

-FluentAffiliate offers a powerful **Multi-Domain Management** feature that lets you track affiliate sales, referrals, and commissions across multiple websites—all from a single, centralized dashboard.
+FluentAffiliate offers a powerful **Multi-Domain Management** feature that lets you track affiliate referral visits from multiple websites.
+While the initial affiliate link click is recorded from your child sites, the final purchase must be completed on your main site to generate a conversion and commission.

-Imagine you have three sites:
+For example, imagine you have two sites:

-* **siteX.com** (your main site)
+* **siteX.com** (your main e-commerce site with FluentAffiliate)

-* **siteY.com** (your blog)
+* **siteY.com** (your blog where affiliates promote links)
-* **siteZ.com** (your online store)

-With Multi-Domain Management, you can monitor all affiliate activity from siteY and siteZ right within the FluentAffiliate dashboard on siteX.
-It's a streamlined way to keep everything organized, efficient, and under one roof.
+An affiliate can share a link that points to a blog post on siteY.com.
+When a customer clicks that link, Multi-Domain Management tracks the visit.
+If that customer then clicks through to your main site (siteX.com) and makes a purchase, the conversion will be correctly attributed to the affiliate.
+The key is that all sales must be finalized on the main site.

 ### How It Works

 The entire system is built on a "hub and spoke" model.
-Your **Main Site** (where the full FluentAffiliate plugin is installed) acts as the central hub for all data.
-Your other websites, or **Child Sites**, act as spokes.
-To connect these spokes to the hub, you will use a simple, free helper plugin called the [**FluentConnect Addon**](https://github.com/WPManageNinja/fluent-affiliate-connector) on each child site.
+Your **Main Site** (where the full FluentAffiliate plugin is installed) acts as the central hub.
+Your other websites, or Child Sites, act as spokes that direct traffic to the hub.
+The system tracks referral visits from the child sites, but all purchases must be processed on the main site to be logged as a successful affiliate conversion.
+To connect these spokes to the hub, you will use a simple, free helper plugin called the [**FluentConnect Addon**](https://github.com/WPManageNinja/fluent-affiliate-connector) Addon on each child site.

 ### Step 1: Enable Multi-Domain on Your Main Site